grumpy-systems/website/content/posts/2024/making-an-adsb-tracker.md

 saved.
 This unit can heat or cool, and you can set how the hysteresis you'd like.
 To cool, set a start number (the one programed with the up arrow) to when you'd like the fans to start.
 Set the stop value (the one programmed with the down arrow) to a value lower.

-I set a start value of 33C and a stop value of 28C, and placed the sensor behind the pi in the void space between it and DIN rail.
+I tucked the temperature probe between the two SDRs since they seem to be the hottest components.
+The start temp is set to 48 degrees, and the stop temperature is 35 degrees.
+My goal is to run the fan fairly infrequently and run it for a few minutes at a time.
+Sitting inside the fans run once every few hours for about a minute.

 After pictures, I also drilled two holes on the bottom to act as an exhaust, while the fans intake air above.
 If you don't have a place for the air to